Akim-boyarin/commentsFiltration/README.md

 # Comments filtration
-This application execute API request and get comments as response.
+This application executes API request and gets comments as response.
 After this it render this comments in page as a table.
 Also, there is a system of filtration by different properties.

-Realaized on *JavaScript* / *Bootstrap* stack.
+Implemented in *JavaScript* / *Bootstrap* stack.

 This API: `https://jsonplaceholder.typicode.com/comments`.